 The purpose of this talk track is to amplify the voices of the under-represented within our engineering community, spark change, and share resources.

 Past sessions have addressed subjects including:

 The Make it Matter track also hosts workshops on day 3 of MongoDB World.
-Workshops can be 1, 2, or 3 hours long, must be interactive and can include materials and exercises.
+Workshops last 90 minutes, must be interactive, and can include materials and exercises.
 Last year's Goal Setting and Visualization: Refocusing Your Intention workshop was successful because it encouraged the audience to participate, reflect, and discuss.

 We're open to all types of workshops.
 But if you're in need in more direction, consider these guiding subjects: